Left ventricular ejection fraction of the heart: norms, reasons for low and high, how to increase. Norms of cardiac ejection fraction Low fraction

 • diseases, infectious and inflammatory processes and myocardial defects;

-• heavy load on the heart as a result of pulmonary hypertension;
+• heavy load on the heart due to pulmonary hypertension;

 • diabetes mellitus, obesity;

 Attention!
-Increasingly, cases of a decrease in the contractile work of the myocardium are recorded in young and mature people who abuse energy drinks.
+Increasingly, cases of decreased myocardial contractility are being recorded in young and mature people who abuse energy drinks.

 Symptoms

-Despite the fact that a low cardiac output fraction is itself a clinical symptom, it has its own characteristic manifestations:
+Despite the fact that low cardiac ejection fraction is a clinical symptom in itself, it has its own characteristic symptoms:

-• increased breathing rate, asthma attacks are possible;
+• increased breathing rate, possible attacks of suffocation;

-• an increase in heart rate to the values of tachycardia;
+• increase in heart rate to tachycardia levels;

 • swelling of the lower extremities (feet, legs);